hexaxsoftwares/houx.js/README.md

 ```
 ### **Widget type system**

-Pixel also accepts a function and class as a widgets, but with slight edge  cases.
+Pixel also accepts the use of functions and class objects as valid widgets, but with slight edge  case.

 Function widget works as the scope of the build function, with no data state of it's own.
-The `Pixel.Template` macro  is provided to help the functional widget  access  the pixel rich templating syntax.
+The `Template` macro  is provided to help the functional widget  access  the pixel rich templating syntax.
-Here is a simple pixel functional widget
+Here is a simple pixel functional widget using the Template component system.
 ```javascript
 const { Template }=Pixel
 function FW(){